reviczky/northumbria/modules/governance/register.md

 As seen, the risk ratings in this risk assessment identifies risk levels that requires containment, management and attention to reduce it.
 As a result, a set of mitigation action plans to reduce the reported risks have been highlighted in a seperate section on page \at[riskeval] that lays out the proposed treatment plan. \blank[line]

-The entire overview of the risk assessment process, which is the base for this proposed risk assessment framework, is shown in section 5 on page \at[riskprocess].
+The entire overview of the risk assessment process, which is the base for this proposed risk assessment framework, is shown in section 5 on page \at[riskprocess]. \blank[line]

-in an agreed timescale with your ORM (Operational Risk Manager).
+Supporting the assessment for prioritasation, the introduction of availability impact rating levels would be beneficial for business continuity.
+Using the table \at[table:availability] \about[table:availability] developed for impact availability, the following classifications can be made for the information system assets:

-* Availability: \infull{RTO} (\RTO\) time of 6 \endash 12 hours
+* Availability: \bold{\infull{RTO} (\RTO) time of 6 \endash 12 hours}
-* \infull{BCM} (\BCM\): Tier 1
+* \infull{BCM} (\BCM\): \bold{Tier 1}
-Link to table at appendix!

-looking at industry standards
-following was developed from this

----

-Issue Status: Open
-Issue Owner:

-Security Risk Rating: Moderate (3)
-Security Category & Classification: Integrity
-Risk Impact: Moderate (3)
-Likelihood of occurence: Likely

-Description Impact:
-*Financial
-*Operational
-*Legal & Regulatory
-(*)Reputational Risk

-Detailed description and Rationale
-RISK SCENARIO

-IMPACT
-Moderate (3).
-A moderate compromise of data integrity with class of 'Trusted'.
-LIKELIHOOD
-Likely (4).
-The frequency of risk materialization is estimated as at least once per year.
-This likelihood rating is driven by the fact that this solution is planned to go live on June 7th 2015, which means it will be in production without being documented as required.
-RISK RATING
-Moderate (3).
-Moderate operational impact to business or processes, requiring alternative tactical controls to be developed to mitigate concern while permanent controls are designed in the normal course of business.

-Business Response
-Agreed Action Plan
-Target Close Date:

-In order to conduct a Risk Assessment we have to develop the risk levels.
-Development of Appetite

-Risk Score,
-Risk Class,
-Control Measures,
-Risk Owner,
-Risk Response

 \page